python-constraint/python-constraint/README.rst

 python-constraint
 =================

-| This software is now back to active development / maintainance status.
+| ⚠️ IMPORTANT: this software must be installed with ``pip install python-constraint2``, as the original pip release will not be updated.
-| IMPORTANT: the new version can be installed with `pip install python-constraint2`, as the original pip release will not be updated.
+| A [Conda Forge version](https://github.com/conda-forge/python-constraint2-feedstock) is also available: ``conda install python-constraint2``.

 | For an overview of recent changes, visit the `Changelog <https://github.com/python-constraint/python-constraint/blob/main/CHANGELOG.md>`_.
 | The complete documentation can be found `here <http://python-constraint.github.io/python-constraint/>`_.